MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 - **Same anchor for authoring and printing.** For best accuracy, use the **same** printer anchor for authoring and operating.

-- **Size.** Make sure that your printed anchor is the exact size indicated in this document.
+- **Size.** Make sure that your printed anchor is the exact size indicated in this topic.
 Incorrect anchor size causes guide misalignment.

   - Some applications and printers might change the size of the image.